google/tsunami-security-scanner/README.md

     docker run --network="host" -v "$(pwd)/logs":/usr/tsunami/logs tsunami
     ```

 1.  debugging issues with Tsunami container.
-The tsunami container is based on Debian which means
+The tsunami container is based on Debian.
+To run debug tools simply
-    you you can exec into the container and install debug tools:
+    exec into the container and install them:

     ```shell
     docker exec -it tsunami bash